adang-14/AI-programming/README.md

 My implementation to solve:

-* 8 queenz problem with genetic algorithm
+* 8 queens problem with genetic algorithm

 * 8-board with heuristic searching